-When I use the term keyword, I am not necessarily referring to one word.
+When I use the term keyword, I am not necessarily referring to a single word.
 Since most search queries involve longer phrases as well – i.e. nike basketball shoes jordan – keywords can be a single word or phrase.

 This is due in part because Web searching behavior changes based on what information is being searched for.

 That is why their queries look something like this: north austin texas real estate school inspection class.
 The searcher is destined to get more specific content than if they had queried: austin real estate school.

 Web searchers who use long-tail keywords are typically more search savvy.
 If you have content that ranks for long-tail, you will attract highly targeted traffic to your site.
 This may produce less traffic compared to a short-tail keyword, but the searcher is more likely to convert.

 It is important to include a solid keyword density of long-tail (~3%) in your content in order to drive traffic to your site.
 The highly targeted traffic already know what they want, so you don’t have to lead them through your entire conversion path.
 Instead, have them land on a niche page, such as the inspection class sign-up page for our real estate search from above.

+Long-Tail Tips.
 It is very helpful to understand the language your target audience uses in order to choose effective long-tail keywords.
 When Web searchers get specific, they are practically writing entire sentences in the search box.
 So it is important to understand how your target audience writes on a sentence level, rather than a phrase level.

 Web searchers who use short-tail keywords are looking for a broader swath of results.
 Because they don’t know exactly what the solution is for their problem means they will need to start from the beginning of your conversion path.

 For example, if you sell vintage fans, you will want people searching for vintage fans to land on your home page or on your main vintage fans page.
 When the searcher wants to get more specific: V7000 vintage Orion fan, they get sent to that specific product page with their long-tail query.